Impulse Reverb Stereo - Impulsnachhall Stereo

 - Pre-delay - amount of pre-delay added to the processed signal.
 Can be used to individually control pre-delay of processed signal for each processor that can provide additional stereo effect for reverbs.

-- Source - this combo allows to select file channel to use as the convolution for the processor.
+- Source - combos allow to select file and track to use as the convolution for the processor.

 - Active - led that indicates that the processor is active.